What Is Dissolution Of Marriage In Singapore? A Complete Guide

 #4.
 Proposed Matrimonial Property Plan

 The Proposed Matrimonial Property Plan outlines how you propose to divide the marital assets between you and your spouse.
-This plan is essential for addressing the distribution of property and financial matters during the divorce process.
+This plan is essential for addressing property distribution and financial matters during the divorce process.

 Key components of the Proposed Matrimonial Property Plan include: